 I whipped up these Chipotle Salmon Corn Cakes this morning.
-Blogger friends like Wendy (Celiacs in the House) and Lydia (The Perfect Pantry) have gotten my salmon cravings going with recipes like Salmon Cakes with Quinoa and Kale and Salmon and Quinoa Patties with Lemon-Yogurt Sauce, respectively.
+Blogger friends like Lydia (The Perfect Pantry) have gotten my salmon cravings going with recipes like Salmon and Quinoa Patties with Lemon-Yogurt Sauce.
 Here I am supposed to be sharing Super Bowl recipes, but instead I’m in fish and omega-3/multi-vitamin/multi-mineral heaven with salmon cakes.
 But this won’t surprise most of you, as I’ve shared my love of salmon before—with my Cayenne-Lime Salmon recipe, for example.
 Those omegas make salmon “brain food” and I crave salmon fairly often.
 I’ll go to a restaurant with several naturally gluten-free options that all look very appealing, and almost every time I’ll order the salmon.
 And I’m always glad that I did.
 While I love the taste, I have to believe that I crave salmon for its nutritional goodness, too.
 Sometimes the body knows what it needs.

 These Chipotle Salmon Corn Cakes are a perfect example of another gfe pantry meal.
 I made these after Mr. GFE had left for work.
 While he enjoys most fish, he is not a fan of salmon.
 And yet I still married him … Ha!
 Kidding.
 Of course, we all have our “likes” and “dislikes.”
 But when the “dislikes” are in opposition to our own “likes,” they are hard to understand.
 We share most of the same “likes,” and I have happily worked around our food preferences over the years.
 Son and I share most “likes.”
 (The exception might be snails.
 Son loves them, I don’t even want to look at them, even if they are bathed in butter and called escargots.
 Using the French term does not make every menu item enticing.)